-The Vice President of Business Operations and Finance or designee will establish a system of internal controls.
-The controls will be designed to prevent losses of public funds arising from fraud, employee error, and misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by employees and officers of entity.
-The controls will incorporate all applicable guidelines as stated in Section 17 of the Accounting Manual for Florida's Public Colleges.
+The Vice President, Business Operations & CFO, or designee will establish a system of internal controls.
+The controls will be designed to prevent losses of public funds arising from fraud, employee error, and misrepresentation by third parties, unanticipated changes in financial markets, or imprudent actions by employees and officers of the entity.
+The controls will incorporate all applicable guidelines as stated in Section 17 of the Accounting Manual for Florida's College System.